Average Email Delivery

 Categorized as: Other

-You conduct a mass mailing and a certain percentage of emails go undelivered because they simply don’t exist.
+You conduct a mass mailing and a certain percentage of emails go undelivered because they simply do not exist.
 This is normal, but you may be wondering if that percentage is within a normal range when compared to other organizations.
 To answer the question, I looked at week-by-week statistics for the percentage of emails that were not delivered because they don’t exist beginning on July 20, 2014 through October 19, 2014.
 I took these readings on a week-by-week basis rather than take the entire date range all at once because by breaking it down week-by-week, the highest and lowest weekly readings, which may have been aberrations and skewed the results, may be thrown out to get a truer reading.
 That truer reading is 3.34%.

 It can not be easily determined if any of the emails sent during the three months from which bad email data was gathered were already on the suppression list.
 It is possible if a client conducted an election previously that a bad email could have been added to the suppression list during that previous election and was still being included for a subsequent mailing.
 While that would be an interesting and more in-depth analysis, it’s unlikely there’s a high enough ratio of email addresses on the suppression list to mailing list that the 3.34% figure would move a whole lot in either direction.